Are you planning a trip to Greece and wondering what are the best Greek islands for solo travel? You’re not alone!

 With over 6,000 islands scattered across the Aegean and Ionian Seas, the options seem endless.
 While each island possesses its own unique allure, the number of islands to explore ultimately depends on your travel preferences and the duration of your trip.

 For a taste of the Greek island experience, visiting two to three islands is a good starting point.
-Begin with iconic destinations such as Santorini, where whitewashed cliffside villages and stunning sunsets create a captivating ambiance.
+Begin with iconic destinations such as Santorini, where whitewashed cliffside villages and stunning sunsets create a captivating ambience.
 Then, hop over to Mykonos, known for its vibrant nightlife and picturesque beaches.
 If time allows, include Paros or Ios.

 For a more immersive island-hopping adventure, consider exploring five to seven islands but only do so if you’re staying for at least 2 weeks otherwise your trip will feel too rushed!